Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: About Common Corpus

 \section{About Common Corpus}

-When talking about Common Corpus data, we use the word \textbf{``open''} in the strongest possible sense.
+When talking about Common Corpus data, we use the word \textbf{``open''} in the strongest sense.
 Not only is the data available, but we also provide essential details about the data provenance, data processing, and important information about the contents of each dataset.
-Following the Open Source Initiative's definition of open-source AI, our data is open in terms of openness of use, meaning that use is permitted for ``any purpose and without having to ask for permission'' \citep{opensourceai}.
-To achieve this, models must be trained on datasets that are free from copyright or other relevant legal limitations.
+The Open Source Initiative has also defined open-source AI in terms of openness of use, where open means that use is permitted for ``any purpose and without having to ask for permission'' \citep{opensourceai}.
+To achieve this, models must be trained on datasets that are free from copyright or other legal limitations.
 This is currently a limitation of existing open datasets for training LLMs.

 Common Corpus, therefore, provides valuable training tokens that will not be subject to the same restrictions.
 Additionally, the data in Common Corpus are different from other corpora, primarily composed of web text.
-Common Corpus contains multilingual data in a variety of high- and low-resource languages (see Figure~\ref{fig:map} for language distribution), covering diverse genres, time periods, and domains (in Section~\ref{sec:provenance}, we detail each part of the dataset).
-Therefore, Common Corpus contributes to data diversity in the open pre-training data ecosystem.
+It contains multilingual data in a variety of high- and low-resource languages (see Figure~\ref{fig:map} for language distribution), covering diverse genres, time periods, and domains (in Section~\ref{sec:provenance}, we detail each part of the dataset).
+Therefore, it contributes to data diversity in the open pre-training data ecosystem.
 This is important for developing powerful and generalizable model performance.
 Common Corpus can be used on its own or in conjunction with existing open datasets, according to one's needs and the desired use case of a language model.